 About the Visiting Scholar Program

-The Bond Law Visiting Scholar Program hosts academics from around Australia and overseas to undertake research and to participate in the academic life of the Faculty of Law at Bond University.
+The Bond Law Visiting Scholar Program hosts academics from around Australia and overseas to undertake research and to participate in the academic life of the Bond University Faculty of Law.

 The Faculty is generally unable to facilitate visits by PhD students from other institutions.
 However, some places may be available in exceptional cases.